wgong/Parsing-Workshop/chapter1/README.md

   echo item: $i
 done
 ```

+save above script into file=for.sh.
+To execute it
+* source for.sh
+* bash for.sh
+* chmod a+x for.sh; ./for.sh

 Recall that `seq 8` returns as list from 1 to 8.
 We can use this as a counter in a loop.
 ```
 #!/bin/bash